susam/hello/README.md

 117C:0000 CD20          INT     20
 ```

-As a result, executing a `RET` instruction pops 0000 off the stack at
+As a result, executing the `RET` instruction pops 0000 off the stack
-FFFE and loads it into IP.
-This results in the intstruction `INT 20`
+at FFFE and loads it into IP.
+This results in the intstruction `INT
-at offset 0000 getting executed which leads to program termination.
+20` at offset 0000 getting executed which leads to program
+termination.

 While both `INT 20` and `RET` lead to successful program termination
 both in DOS as well as while debugging with `DEBUG.EXE`, there is some